finazaria/BisaSesama-App/README.md

 Hence, BisaSesama is developed under the backend framework that we developed by ourselves, without using any frameworks that are commonly used, such as Django or Springboot.

-The programming languages we use to create this web application are Python, HTML, CSS, and JavaScript.
+The programming languages that are used to create this web application are Python, HTML, CSS, and JavaScript.